ryedin/site/_posts/2017-01-09-convox-tips-disabling-racks-evenings-weekends.md

 ![](https://cdn-images-1.medium.com/max/2000/1*O-eoQtSzpTpIbkli_y_gTg.png)

-Create the Scale Down action by clicking on the Create Scheduled Action button, and fill in the form:
+Create the Scale Down action by clicking on the Create Scheduled Action button, and fill in the form (make sure to adjust the cron schedule to fit your requirements — and make sure you convert the times to UTC):

 ![](https://cdn-images-1.medium.com/max/2000/1*pNh_WBr3rAoq-Ufzzl6I_A.png)

-Make sure to adjust the cron schedule to fit your requirements — and make sure you convert the times to UTC

-Create the Scale Up action by clicking on the Create Scheduled Action button, and fill in the form:
+Create the Scale Up action by clicking on the Create Scheduled Action button, and fill in the form (note: the default Max for a convox rack is 100, and we only want to scale up Monday — Friday):

 ![](https://cdn-images-1.medium.com/max/1600/1*GCLwAWk_Byl07Nt4RiVA0Q.png)

-Note: the default Max for a convox rack is 100, and we only want to scale up Monday — Friday

 When you’re done, you should be have something like this: